Frequently Asked Questions

 - Phil Bloom

-All of the above have used gmail emails that normally have the format of first name, surname, number @gmail.com.
+Most of the above have used gmail or hotmail emails that normally have the format of first name, surname, number @gmail.com.
 For example: email@example.com or firstname.lastname@example.org

 Please do be aware that these are not exhaustive lists and future scammers may use other names, email addresses or other means of getting you to part with money or information.